textpattern/textpattern.github.io/tags/tag-basics/short-tags-and-shortcodes.md

 ## Shortcode forms

 There’s one exception to the rule above regarding the `<txp:output_form>` tag.
-Beginning with Textpattern 4.7.0, it is possible to use [Form templates](https://docs.textpattern.io/themes/form-templates-explained) to create custom shortcode tags (similar to macros with the smd_macro plugin, which core shortcode functionality now makes obsolete).
+Beginning with Textpattern 4.7.0, it is possible to use [Form templates](https://docs.textpattern.io/themes/form-templates-explained) to create custom shortcodes for use with specific short-tags.
+(The concept is similar to macros with the smd_macro plugin, which core shortcode functionality now makes obsolete).

 Consider an image figure, which is a common need in web publishing: